-What if I have questions on the framework?
+What if I have questions on the Framework?

 As part of the Bloomberg organization, we believe that by bringing together professionals from all walks of life, we ensure that unique, diverse perspectives inform our work and enable us to provide unique, diverse solutions to our customers.

+Bloomberg Law is not affiliated with any law firm and does not provide legal representation services.
 Being a neutral third party that provides essential legal intelligence to both in-house counsel and law firms, we have the understanding necessary to know what works best for all legal professionals.

 Our history as a trusted source for the news and analysis untangling complex and opaque issues impacting our customers means that we’re well suited to compile, analyze, and distribute DEI data and expertise.

 Each day, another corporation, business or organization mandates diversity, equity, and inclusive policies both within and without.
 If you want the major clients, you need major DEI.